mlm625/Base-KMM-App/README.md

 #### SqlDelight gradle bug
 - Workaround for https://github.com/cashapp/sqldelight/issues/2044
 - A combined iOS target does not work.
-Need to specifically call out arm64.
+Need to specifically call out each arch, i.e. arm64.

 ## Apple Silicon
 If you jumped in head first and got a new M1 laptop, read on.